 Explore the cities data from the UKCES Employer Skills Survey 2015 using our interactive tool.

-This briefing offers a detailed look at the migration patterns of graduates and students to and from Newcastle
+This briefing offers a detailed look at the migration patterns of graduates and students to and from Derby

 Andrew talks cities and migration with Sunder Katwala from British Future and IPPR's Phoebe Griffith.